Community safety

 - developing regulations to promote and maintain safety

-- maintaining safe public spaces through CCTV, Local Laws and joint patrols.
+- maintaining safe public spaces through CCTV, Local Laws and joint patrols with Police and partnerships with service providers.

 - Creating safe spaces – we aim to ensure that our public spaces – including streets, bike paths and corridors, entertainment precincts, foreshore and parks - are safe and well-maintained.